rmzetti/hover-exec/test/script_tests_1.md

 ### Test using 'lua'

 Lua must be installed, and the config startup script should match the installation.
-For this system, `lua54` is installed, and so the config start command uses `lua54` - check the `hover-exec` configuration and make sure the command used matches you installation.
-Note that the id `js:lua54` is used to provide some simple-minded syntax highlighting (via the `js` highlighter)
+If `lua54` is installed, the config start command should use `lua54` - check the `hover-exec` configuration and make sure the command used matches you installation.
+Note that the the first bit of the id `js:lua` is used to provide some simple-minded syntax highlighting (via the `js` highlighter) - the hover message makes it clear that `lua` is the actual command.

 ```js:lua  //10 million random number calls
 -- ```lua {cmd=lua53} //10 million random number calls`